Questions to Ask Yourself When Evaluating

 Does my therapist help me to find my own answers?

 Does my therapist give me advice?
-(Therapists are not supposed to give advice, we give coping strategies)
+(Therapists are not supposed to give advice)

 Does my therapist encourage me to use other resources to help me?

 If you have been in therapy for awhile, have I made progress since I have been in therapy?